AbmSourav/journey-of-typescript/03. more-types/readme.md

 <br>

 You must be thinking, we can do it this way...
 No we can't do it.
 TypeScript will through an error.
+TypeScript can't access properties of the object.
 ```ts
 function apiResponse(obg: object) {
 	return obg;